 When I told people that I was going to Greece, their first question was usually “Oh cool, where?”
 I’m sure they were expecting to hear Santorini or Mykonos because you could hear a sense of disappointment when I’d reply Nafplio.
 For some reason, Nafplio isn’t too popular among US travelers to Greece.
 It’s hard to see why because Nafplio really has it all: a quaint downtown, beautiful water, and several fortresses and nearby ancient sites.
 Athens is the perfect starting point for a trip to Nafplio since the drive is less than two hours.
 Here’s everything you need to know about visiting Nafplio, Greece.

-Athens to Nafplio
+Getting from Athens to Nafplio

 If you want to cut down on the driving, you could take a train from Athens to Corinth and either take a taxi or rent a car from there.
 It’s still about 45 minutes from Corinth to Nafplio so I think it’s easier to drive the full distance.